poddus/imgNamer/README.md

 `python [path to script] [path to folder containing images]`

-They contain practically no exception handling
+They contain practically no exception handling.

+Dependency of datetime_files_EXIF.py is the Python module [ExifRead](https://pypi.python.org/pypi/ExifRead)